Mohamed-Eldakak/-Recursive-Decent-Compiler/README.md

 ## The instruction set of the target machine is defined as follows :
 ![image](https://github.com/Mohamed-Eldakak/Recursive-Decent-Compiler/assets/106033884/3e369bda-3b91-4fe0-9cdb-1c42c0d534f6)

-## The source language text is defined by the following syntax diagrams.
-In the Syntax diagrams, the place of inserting semantic actions is marked by thick point, and the generated code is written in red.
+## The source language text is defined by the following syntax diagrams:
+### In the Syntax diagrams, the place of inserting semantic actions is marked by thick point, and the generated code is written in red.
 ![image](https://github.com/Mohamed-Eldakak/Recursive-Decent-Compiler/assets/106033884/8cddc9e3-d1a9-4c45-ab88-e54999fe14e4)
 ![image](https://github.com/Mohamed-Eldakak/Recursive-Decent-Compiler/assets/106033884/4bc5eb4e-0f72-4c3b-8c6e-15ca68e6606c)